bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/readme.md

 - Tell PyCharm where your root source code is for this project so that it will correctly handle code hinting and imports.
 You do this in the `project structure` area of the settings/preferences.
-Make sure to indicate that `trainee-friends-api` is marked as a `sources` folder.
+Make sure to indicate that `dragon-warrior` is marked as a `sources` folder.
 ![Project Structure Settings](../images/pycharm-project-structure.png)
 - Probably restart PyCharm due to software bug in latest version.